You’ll be surprised by how much of a difference a great fly reel can make during a fishing trip.

 Our advice is to stick to the 1:1:1 rule.
 Keep the all the weights consistent throughout your balanced combinations.

 ⦁ 5wt fly rod with a 5wt fly reel equipped with a 5wt fly line

 Check out our well-detailed fly fishing rod guide if you haven’t yet purchased your fly rod.

-In any case, the size matters.
-Larger fly fishing reels are typically better.
+In any case, the fly reel size matters.
+Larger sized fly fishing reels are typically better.

 The larger the reel the larger its spool will be.
 A larger spool will be able to reel in more quickly compared to a smaller one.
 The larger spools will also provide better control at handling.
 It’s larger spool also lets you have more backing and fly line.